tryffel/eventsourcing/README.md

 // expose the underlying event repository.
 EventRepository() *EventRepository

-// register the aggregate in the underlaying event repository Register(a aggregate)
+// register the aggregate in the underlying event repository Register(a aggregate)
 ```